World-of-Retail-Token/AccountManager/README.md

 # API

+## Common information

+Currencies are identified by cryptocurrency ticker which is defined in the server configuration file.
+It basically can be anything but it makes sense to use something common e.g. BTC, XRP, ETH or whatever.

+Users are identified by hexadecimal strings which must have even length.
+Samples of correct user identifier are looking like '23a0e5ea9dd56f725c2d'.
+It makes a sense to use the hex-encoded sha256 hash of user login or something like that.

 ## Requesting on-chain operation details

 ```listProcessedDeposits(coin, user)``` - Get a list of successfully processed deposits of ```coin``` for ```user```.